-- 2. An employee can submit a request in writing to their supervisor to be placed in the Leave Donation Program when the employee has less than 40 combined hours remaining in all paid time off categories.
-Requests must then be forwarded to the Fire Chief or designee. - 3.
-The Fire Chief or designee may approve the employee's request to participate in the Leave Donation Program for an employee with the employee's verbal or written consent. - 4.
-Upon approval, the Fire Chief or designee will notify the organization by email that an employee has qualified for donated leave. - 5.
-When a qualified SFMD employee has exhausted all other leave, members of the SFMD may transfer their vacation or sick leave hours to the requesting employee. - 6.
-Employees wishing to donate leave must notify the Fire Chief's designee in writing to authorize the donation of leave hours. - 7.
-No more than fifty percent of the donating employee's leave may be gifted to another employee. - 8.
+- 1. An employee can submit a request in writing to their supervisor to be placed in the Leave Donation Program when the employee has less than 40 combined hours remaining in all paid time off categories.
+Requests must then be forwarded to the Fire Chief or designee. - 2.
+The Fire Chief or designee may approve the employee's request to participate in the Leave Donation Program for an employee with the employee's verbal or written consent. - 3.
+Upon approval, the Fire Chief or designee will notify the organization by email that an employee has qualified for donated leave. - 4.
+When a qualified SFMD employee has exhausted all other leave, members of the SFMD may transfer their vacation or sick leave hours to the requesting employee. - 5.
+Employees wishing to donate leave must notify the Fire Chief's designee in writing to authorize the donation of leave hours. - 6.
+No more than fifty percent of the donating employee's leave may be gifted to another employee. - 7.
 Eligible donations will remain confidential.
-However, a copy of the donor's request will be placed in their employee file. - 9.
-An employee may not donate leave time to their immediate supervisor unless special circumstances exist that may be considered and authorized by the Fire Chief or designee. - 10.
+However, a copy of the donor's request will be placed in their employee file. - 8.
 Donations will be utilized hour for hour.
-All donated leave will be given in one (1) hour increments. - 11.
-Upon returning to work, any unused donated leave shall be credited back to the donating employee(s). - 12.
+All donated leave will be given in one (1) hour increments.

+- 9. Upon returning to work, any unused donated leave shall be credited back to the donating employee(s). - 10.
 The Fire Chief or designee may make exceptions for employees who do not meet the written criteria for enrollment in the donated leave program.
 Exceptions will be issued in writing and signed by the Fire Chief or designee.